jspsych/jsPsych/.changeset/core-rewrite.md

 **Miscellaneous Changes**

 - `jsPsych.endExperiment()` and `jsPsych.endCurrentTimeline()` have been renamed to `jsPsych.abortExperiment()` and `jsPsych.abortCurrentTimeline()`, respectively.
-- `jsPsych.getAllTimelineVariables()` has been replaced by a trial-level `save_timeline_variables` parameter that can be used to include all or some timeline variables in a trial's result data.
-- Interaction listeners are now removed when the experiment ends.
-- JsPsych will now throw an error when a non-array value is used for a trial parameter marked as `array: true` in the plugin's info object.
 - JsPsych now internally relies on the JavaScript event loop.
 This means automated tests have to `await` utility functions like `pressKey()` to process the event loop.
 - The `jspsych` package no longer exports `universalPluginParameters` and the `UniversalPluginParameters` type.
+- Interaction listeners are now removed when the experiment ends.